Is a Phobia of Turtles and Tortoise Causing You Stress?

 Can Chelonaphobia be cured completely?

-Most people significantly reduce their fear and learn to manage their reactions effectively with our treatment, many people are completely cured and learn to love and adore the animal they once feared.
+Most people significantly reduce their fear and learn to manage their reactions effectively with our treatment.
+Many people are completely cured in one session and learn to love and adore the animal they once feared.

-In addition, with our holistic anxiety management therapy, we can help train people to build their overall reseliance and develop better mental health habits to keep fear away for good.
+In addition, with our holistic anxiety management therapy, we can help train people to build their overall resilience and develop better mental health habits to keep fear away for good.

 Are turtles and tortoises dangerous to humans?